Southern Arizona has some of the best birding towns in the world. People come here from all over to see many rare species found in few other places.

 The nearest inns & B&B’s are back along I-19 at Amado and Tubac.
 You might consider:

-We’ve visited both of these establishments and they look to be very nice accommodations.
+We have visited all of these establishments and they are all very nice accommodations.

 Twelve miles south of Arivaca on a (usually) well-maintained dirt road is the ghost town of Ruby and a small lake that you can camp by.
 ‘Tis one of the nicer campsites in Baja Arizona, in part because of its isolation.
 Highly recommended.
 To see our two videos about Ruby, click HERE.